How Can I Find A Children’s Behavioral Therapist?

 Gather a list of questions for prospective therapists

+When starting your search, remind yourself that you control the process.
+Whether you’re seeking professional family therapy for your child or yourself, empower yourself to ask questions.
 Such questions may include, “Can you tell me about the modalities/approaches you use?” and “How long have you been working with kids who have (insert condition or concern here)?” or "What kind of training do you have in ____ field?"
 Don’t hesitate to bring up any concerns you have.
-Competent children’s behavioral therapists will understand what a big decision this is and will understand your questions are a key component of the process.
+Competent children’s behavioral therapists may understand that therapy can be a big decision and that your questions are a key component of the process.

-Of course, it is also important that the therapist be compatible with both you and your child.
+You can also take steps to ensure the therapist is compatible with both you and your child.
 You can talk with these professionals on the phone before they meet your child for the first time.
-If you have a younger child, you will almost certainly be invited to be present for the first intake session; with older children, the professional may consult you after the first session concludes.
+If you have a younger child, you may be invited to be present for the first intake session; with older children, the professional may consult you after the first session concludes.
+If you find, at any point in time, that a therapist or form of treatment is not the best fit for your child, you can search for a new professional or treatment modality.

-Consult with your family doctor or pediatrician
+Consult your family doctor or pediatrician

-Any doctor who has experience helping children or adolescents, such as pediatricians and general practitioners, will be a valuable resource in finding a therapist skilled in child and adolescent psychology and behavior disorders.
+A doctor with experience helping children or adolescents, such as a pediatrician or a family physician, can be a valuable resource in finding a therapist skilled in child and adolescent psychology and behavior disorders.
+You may also consider speaking to a psychiatrist, as they are medical doctors also trained in psychotherapy.

-You may also consider speaking to a psychiatrist, s mentioned above when discussing medication use.
-Psychiatrists are medical doctors who are also trained in psychotherapy.
-Psychiatrists can prescribe medication to treat conditions such as adolescent anxiety, which a therapist cannot do.
-Because of this, a therapist will not be prescribing drugs for your child’s mental health condition and/or disruptive behaviors.
-Since only psychiatrists can prescribe medication, it is best not to go to educational psychologists, licensed therapists, child counselors, or developmental psychologists for help with medication.
+Psychiatrists can prescribe medication to treat conditions, such as adolescent anxiety, which a therapist cannot do.
+Because of this, a therapist will not be prescribing medications for your child’s mental health condition or disruptive behaviors.
+Since only psychiatrists and other doctors can prescribe medication, do not go to educational psychologists, licensed therapists, child counselors, or developmental psychologists for help with medication.

-Do some research
+Do your research

-One of the best ways to find a therapist is by using an online search engine.
-Search engines often provide links to client reviews so you can learn if other parents and children have had good experiences with a particular professional, or if a certain clinic offers effective programs that have helped other children develop more appropriate behaviors.
+You can often find a therapist through an online search engine.
+Search engines often provide links to client reviews so you can learn if other parents and children have had good experiences with a particular professional or if a certain clinic offers effective programs that have helped other children develop more appropriate behaviors.
+Taking this route also means that you can contact multiple mental health providers and schedule a phone consultation with each of them to get an idea of who might be best able to help work with your child on addressing their negative behaviors or mental health challenges.

 One-on-one vs. group therapy

 Individual therapy isn’t the only option for your child.
 Group therapy is another research-backed option to help with a number of mental health concerns that could impact a child, such as ADHD, ASD, and anxiety.
-Kids in these groups will be around the same age and will typically have similarities in their conditions or therapy goals, such as the ability to follow house rules.
+Kids in these groups will be around the same age and typically have similar conditions or therapy goals, such as the ability to follow house rules.
 Group therapy is not the same as a support group and will be led by a licensed and qualified mental health professional who works with children.

 Rawpixel